25 Best Summer Desserts

 Give this French dessert a tropical twist with fresh bananas.
 Helpful hint: Prepare these the night before; they need to chill in the fridge at least eight hours.

-Mini Strawberry Shortcakes
+Recipe: Mini Strawberry Shortcakes

 Instead of biscuits or shortbread, this sweet concoction uses packages ladyfingers, which give it a light texture that's good on blazing days.
 Individual desserts are easy to serve—no cutting or scooping—and easy to eat.
 (They'll disappear in a flash!)